-Antique collectors never really fared well during the minimalist lifestyle takeover (though I tried and still try).
+Antique collectors never fared well during the minimalist lifestyle takeover (though I tried and still try).
 Some of us got on board with farmhouse style, though I never really fell in love with shiplap.
-But then came the mainstream decor trend that made us feel truly seen: grandmillenial style.
+But then came the mainstream decor trend that made us feel truly seen: grandmillennial style.

-I wear it like a badge of honor that my ex-boyfriend complained that my house looked like a grandma’s nearly a decade ago; I dug my heels in and refused to remove the gallery wall of florals that he despised.
-So I may be a little late to writing about this design phenomenon, but I am surely not new to its mystique.
+I wear it like a badge of honor that my ex-boyfriend complained that my house looked like a grandma’s nearly a decade ago; I dug my heels in and refused to remove the gallery wall of florals he despised.
+So I may be a little late to write about this design phenomenon, but I am not new to its mystique.

-“Granny-chic” has been my default since I had a bedroom to fill with art, seashells, rocks, and all the things I’ve collected over the years.
+“Granny-chic” has been my default since I had a bedroom to fill with art, seashells, rocks, and everything I’ve collected over the years.
 But what is it exactly?
-And how can you make your collections look like they too should be featured on Pinterest?
+And how can you make your collections look like they should be featured on Pinterest?